AstarNetwork/astar-docs/docs/use/how-to-guides/soneium/index.md

 ## 1. What is Soneium

-[**Soneium**](https://soneium.org/) is a public blockchain ecosystem developed by [**Sony Block Solutions Labs**](https://sonyblocksolutionslabs.com/en/), designed to transcend internet boundaries and bring innovative ideas to the mainstream.

-As a joint venture between [**Sony Group**](https://www.sony.com/en/) and [**Startale**](https://startale.com/en), Soneium leverages Sony's global reach and Startale's blockchain expertise to create a versatile and scalable platform that empowers developers, creators, and communities across various sectors.

-This Superchain aims to evoke emotion, empower creativity, and make blockchain more accessible and practical for global users, offering innovative applications in entertainment, gaming, finance, and beyond.
-Soneium simplifies blockchain experiences, driving mass adoption and unlocking unlimited potential for users worldwide.
+[**Soneium**](https://soneium.org/) is a general-purpose Ethereum Layer 2 blockchain co-founded by [**Sony Group**](https://www.sony.com/en/) and [**Startale**](https://startale.com/en).
+It is built on the OP Stack and targets consumer applications across entertainment, gaming, finance, and NFTs.

-For a more detailed explanation of [**Soneium**](https://soneium.org/), refer to the comprehensive presentation in the [**Soneium Documentation**](https://docs.soneium.org/).
+For full technical documentation, refer to the [**Soneium Documentation**](https://docs.soneium.org/).

 ## 2. Relationship with Astar Network

-With the launch of the Soneium mainnet, Astar Network extends its reach into the Ethereum Layer-2 space.
-This integration empowers **ASTR holders** to actively engage with a growing ecosystem of decentralized applications (**dApps**).

-- **Astar Network**: A Polkadot-native chain now entering Ethereum via Soneium.
-- **Soneium**: A Layer-2 blockchain by Sony Block Solutions Labs, focused on user-friendly Web3 apps.
-- **ASTR Token**: Astar’s native token now powers key utilities across Soneium, from DeFi to gaming.
+Soneium and Astar Network are connected through ASTR and shared infrastructure.
+ASTR holders can bridge tokens to Soneium and use them across the dApps deployed there.

+- **Astar Network**: A Polkadot parachain providing governance, security, and economic alignment for the Astar Collective.
+- **Soneium**: An Ethereum Layer 2 blockchain co-founded by Sony Group and Startale, where ASTR serves as a key asset.
+- **ASTR Token**: Usable across Soneium for DeFi, gaming, NFTs, and staking.

 ## 3. ASTR utility on Soneium